ibm-cloud-docs/vmwaresolutions/archiref/caveonix/caveonix-on-vcs.md

 The key benefits that are provided by Caveonix RiskForesight include:
 - Eliminating blind spots, by viewing multi-dimensional grouping of assets across each location, organization, and application group in hybrid cloud.
 - Building and enforcing security and compliance policies based on predictive analytics engine that uses network traffic flows across all applications.
-- Quickly identifying required actions to eliminate risks due to cyber threats, vulnerabilities, or non-compliant configurations.
+- Quickly identifying required actions to eliminate risks due to cyberthreats, vulnerabilities, or non-compliant configurations.
 - Proactively managing the overall risks within hybrid cloud before they can be used.
 - Maintaining a “full-stack” understanding of the workload vulnerabilities and configuration issues at the infrastructure, platform, and application level in the context of threats and compliance requirements.
 - Enabling the enterprise to implement the National Institute of Standards and Technology (NIST) proactive Risk Management Framework.